-In the center of the jālandhara is a sculptural relief depicting Vishnu, one of the gods of the Hindu Trinity, reclining on Adishesha, the king of nagas (serpents) with seven heads floating on a cosmic ocean.
+In the center of the jālandhara is a sculptural relief depicting Vishnu, one of the Trimurti (Hindu Trinity), reclining on Adishesha, the king of nagas (serpents) with seven heads, who is floating on a cosmic ocean.
 As you can see, it is a narrative relief depicting the creation of Brahma, one of the core concepts of Hinduism.
 Upon his creation, Brahma became the creator of the Universe and the other god of the Hindu Trinity.
 Because of his role as the primary creator, i.e., the creator of the creator, Vishnu is known as Maha Vishnu (Great Vishnu).

-This intricately-carved relief is one of the finest in the Belur Chennakeshava Temple.
-As you can see, it is carved with perfection and extraordinary attention to detail.
-Portrayed with four arms, Vishnu is wearing beautiful jewelry all over the body.
-He is lying down in a relaxed manner with Adishesha as his bed.
-His facial expression also shows his relaxed mood as his consort Lakshmi massages his left foot.
+This intricately carved relief is one of the finest in the Belur Chennakeshava Temple.
+As you can see, attention to detail in this relief is extraordinary.
+Portrayed with four arms, Vishnu is clad with elegant clothes and wearing stylish jewelry all over the body.
+He is lying down in a relaxed manner with Adishesha as his bed, while his consort Lakshmi massages his left foot.

 The creation of Brahma depicted in this relief is based on the Vaishnava Purana.
 However, there are differing accounts of the creation of Brahma in other Puranas.
 According to Shiva Purana, for example, Shiva created Vishnu and Brahma.

-The Maha Vishnu depictions are always associated with Adishesha, who is known by many names, including Shesha, Sheshanaga, and Ananta.
-Interestingly, two mathematical concepts are buried under these names.
-In Sanskrit, Shesha means one that remains (i.e., remainder), and Ananta means endless (i.e., infinity).
-What this means is Shesha remains even after the end of the universe, and Ananta exists for eternity.
+The Maha Vishnu depictions are typically associated with Adishesha, who is known by many names, including Shesha, Sheshanaga, and Ananta.
+Interestingly, two mathematical concepts, remainder and infinity, are hidden under these names.
+In Sanskrit, shesha means one that remains (i.e., remainder), and ananta means endless (i.e., infinity).
+In other words, Shesha will prevail even after the end of the universe, and Ananta will exist for eternity.

 – Maha Vishnu seated on Adishesha – A beautiful sculpture carved in the mukhamantapha (veranda) of Cave – 3 of Badami caves